-Dr. Geun Sig Cha, CEO
+Dr. Geun Sig Cha, Chairman

 |Education||BS, MS Korea University, Dept. of Chemistry

 1991~2015 Professor at Kwangwoon University, Dept. of Chemistry